dasmikko/shellopts/README.md

 ## Processing

+`ShellOpts.process` compiles a usage definition string into a grammar and use that to parse the command line

+HERE

-`ShellOpts.process` compiles a usage definition string into a grammar and use that to parse the command line.
-If given a block, the block is called with a name/value pair for each option or command and return a list of the remaining non-option arguments
+name/value pair for each option or command and return a list of the remaining non-option arguments